4GeeksAcademy/master-python-programming-exercises/exercises/27-sequence-of-words/README.md

 ## 💡 Hint:

-+ Remember that each word must be separated by a comma and inside one pair of quotes.
++ Remember that each word must be separated by a comma and inside ONLY ONE pair of quotes.